 Assay Office Tours

 Have you ever wanted to know how an Assay Office works?
-Our hallmarking expert, Dave Merry, draws upon his 46 years' experience to provide guided tours and a history of the ‘working departments’.
+We offer a limited number of guided tours and a history of the ‘working departments’.
 This includes a detailed look at how packets are processed through to the various methods of testing precious metals, such as touch testing and XRF analysis.

 You will be shown the huge array of tools used for hand marking and watch our highly skilled staff in action testing and hallmarking all sorts of precious metal items.

-The tour covers all aspects of the industry from the verification of antiques and seized counterfeits and a guide to how laser marking is carried out and, for the full tour, a visit to our independent laboratory to watch scrap gold being processed (depending on work submitted).
+The tour covers all aspects of the industry from the verification of antiques and seized counterfeits, and a guide to how laser marking is carried out.

 Prices start at £25 per person inc VAT (tours are free for new customers and students).